-Britax is the king of car seats, and booster seats are no exception.
-They make 4 of them: the Pinnacle, Frontier, Pioneer, and Parkway.
+Britax car seats are truly some of the safest and most reliable car seats on the market, and booster seats are no exception.
+Britax makes 4 booster seats: the Pinnacle, Frontier, Pioneer, and Parkway.
 That list goes from most to least expensive, ranging from nearly $400 for the Pinnacle, to about $150 for the Parkway.
-Instead of reviewing them all, we selected and tested out two of them, one toward the more expensive side (this one), and the least expensive one (the Parkway, below).
+Instead of reviewing them all, we selected and tested out two of them, one toward the more expensive side (this one, which is about $280), and the least expensive one (the Parkway, below).
 They are all truly excellent.
 They are super safe, use true side impact protection, use SafeCell impact absorbing material, and are equipped with easy to use LATCH connections.
 They are also extremely well built, one might even say over-engineered, making them last for several years even under harsh use conditions.
 And all of that does come at an increased price tag.
 This particular Britax booster, the Frontier ClickTight, is no exception.
 This versatile booster can support kids from 2 years old (25 pounds) up to 120 pounds.
 From 25-90 pounds, you can use the 5-point harness system, attaching the booster to your vehicle using the lap/shoulder belt or included LATCH system (until about 40 pounds).
+This technically makes this a combination booster car seat, which means that it begins as a car seat with a 5-point harness.
 From 40-120 pounds, you can store the 5-point harness behind the seat and use only the vehicle's lap/shoulder belt, and attach the seat itself to the vehicle using the LATCH.
 That last part is not necessary, just a nice feature.
 So this is a very versatile booster, and it is ideal for parents who are ready to graduate from an infant car seat and skip the convertible car seat stage entirely.
 Safety features abound: it has two layers of side impact protection (head rest and shell), the ClickTight installation system that lets you use the vehicle's lap/shoulder belt in a very intuitive way to thread the seatbelt and firmly secure the seat (and be certain of it by checking the indicator), it has a SafeCell impact absorbing base, and it has a steel frame inside the booster itself.
 Of course, the steel frame increases the weight of the seat a bit (to 25 pounds), though we think it's definitely worth it.
 Features also abound: it has a quick-adjust headrest and harness height adjustment (9 levels), two cupholders integrated into the seat (not dangling from the sides), a machine-washable cover, front-access incline adjustments (this was a great feature!), and an intuitive level indicator.
 We found the chest strap and crotch buckles really easy to use, and had an audible click to give us the confidence they were secure.
 We also liked the quality of the fabric, which was soft and supple while still being easy to wipe clean.
 Overall, we fell in love with this booster seat immediately, and it is withstanding the test of time.
 This is definitely the best booster seat of the year, and we highly recommend it!
 If you're looking for a similar booster without the 5-point harness capability, then check out the Parkway (below).

 This booster option by Graco was a close second place to the Britax Parkway.
 The Graco has everything the Britax offers: high quality and soft fabrics that are easy to clean, one cup holder and one "stuff" holder, and color/design options that are subtle and not overwhelming.
 It has a couple advantages relative to the Britax Parkway.
 First, it has the LATCH system to secure the booster into you car.
 Second, it has a convenient LATCH tightener on the front that you can pull on to make the booster fit snugly in your car.
 Third, it is only about $70.
 Finally, it is only 9 pounds, making it 6 pounds lighter than the Britax options.
 So why is it lower on our list?
 Just some small things.
 First, it has no lap belt positioning system to reduce the chance of abdominal injury during an accident.
 Second, it supports kids from 40 to 100 pounds, which is 20 pounds less than the Britax can manage.
 Finally, the feel of the fabric isn't quite as soft (and high quality feeling) as the Britax.
 And overall, it doesn't feel as substantial and well-built as the Britax options; that's a subjective opinion based on our experience, but it's worth mentioning.
 The Britax options feel really solid and well constructed, while this one feels a little more hollow and inexpensive.
 Really, you can't go wrong with the Britax or the Graco; it really just depends on if you want to spend the extra $40 to get something a bit more versatile, higher quality, and possibly safer in terms of abdominal injury.